pblack/docs/README.md

   website on other devices, such as a phone.
 Interactions with one instance of the website, will also happen on other instances.
 - `gulp build`
-  - will generate a "production" version of the content
+  - will generate a "production" version of the content to be deployed

 ## javascipt with webpack 101